ZangMi/PM-UC3M/README.md

 ### Project presentations

 The **30th of January, from 09:00 to 21:00 in room 0.B.08**, each group must present one of the four projects.
 The project to present will be randomly selected.
-On the 25th of January, a list with the presentation topics and presentation schedule will be made public.
+On the 25th of January, a list with the selected reports and presentation schedule will be made public, so you know at which time you have to present.
 Restrictions, if any, must be communicated and justified in advance.
 The presentation will determine the `individual_presentation_grade`.

 The evaluation will be carried out as follows: